-Annual Report – Chaplain Bryan Latchaw
+Westhaven Community – 2022 Annual Report – Chaplain Bryan Latchaw

-Located in Boone, IA, Westhaven Community “A ministry of the Evangelical Free Church” strives to be a premier Christ-centered facility with an emphasis on each individual’s spiritual, medical, social, dietary, emotional, and ‘family’ care needs.
+Located in Boone, IA, Westhaven Community is “A ministry of the Evangelical Free Church” which strives to be a premier Christ-centered facility with an emphasis on each individual’s spiritual, medical, social, dietary, emotional, and family care needs.
 Westhaven Community is dedicated to providing our residents with the highest practicable quality care, support, and services that allow each individual to feel loved and comfortable in a clean home-like community-oriented environment.
 We offer a holistic approach in which each resident is treated with dignity, respect, and sensitivity.

-There are many ways you and your church family can be involved in praying for and supporting Westhaven.
+There are many ways you and your church family can be involved in praying for and supporting Westhaven Community.
 I would covet the opportunity to share more with you.
 If you know of any families considering care for their loved ones, please do not hesitate to call.
 Also, please contact me if you have any questions.

 515-432-1393, ext.
 244 (office)